hfp/xconfigure/README.md

 ./configure-get.sh qe hsw
 ```

 On systems without access to the Internet, one can [download](https://github.com/hfp/xconfigure/archive/master.zip) (or clone) the entire collection upfront.
-To configure an application, please follow the build recipe of the desired application e.g., open the **[qe](qe/README.md#quantum-espresso-qe)** folder in case of Quantum Espresso.
+To configure an application, please open the "config" folder and follow the build recipe of the desired application.

+## Documentation

+* [**ReadtheDocs**](http://xconfigure.readthedocs.io/): online documentation with full text search.
+* [**PDF**](https://github.com/hfp/xconfigure/raw/master/xconfigure.pdf): a single documentation file.

 ## Related Projects